Best Studio Headphones Under 200 and 500 – Sound & Quality

 Comfort is one of the essential features when looking for a pair of headphones, especially when you plan to use them for producing music or casual listening for long hours.
 All the studio monitor headphones in our list are circumaural which means they fit around the ear.
 This is the most comfortable style for listening over longer periods of time.

-If possible, you should be able to place the ear cups around your ears with the right amount of space for them to fit nicely.
-Ideally you shouldn't need to be at the end of the range of any adjustments allowed by the headphones.
+The best headphones should let you position the ear cups around your ears with the right amount of space for them to fit nicely.
+Ideally you shouldn’t need to be at the end of the range of any adjustments allowed by the headphones.

 The earpad cushion material should be soft enough for comfort and ideally allow some breathability.
 This is why a good ear pad material matters, velour ear pads are the favorites when it comes to comfort.